 Can you leave the house with the slow cooker on the go?

-If you leave the house, set the appliance to low, and place it away from walls and on a heatproof surface.
-My article Is It Safe to Leave Your Slow Cooker Unattended will help you use your cooker safely.
+If you leave the house, set the appliance to low and place it away from walls and on a heatproof surface.
+My article learn if it is safe to Leave Your Slow Cooker Unattended will help you use your cooker safely.

 Is your old slow cooker still safe to use?

 If it starts to smell strange or if the wiring is no longer in good condition – frayed or coming loose from the appliance – then it probably needs to be replaced.
 If in doubt, consider an upgrade and read my article Are Slow Cookers Safe?

 Can you cook frozen food in a slow cooker?

 FDA Guidelines tell us that it is safer to let your frozen meat thaw completely before you start cooking.

 Can you cook without liquid in a slow cooker?

 A little liquid, such as a broth, is essential to add to the base of your slow cooker meal to stop ingredients from getting too hot, sticking, and possibly burning.
 The liquid also keeps your meal moist and tender.
 What Not to Put in a Slow Cooker.